MilkJug1/dotfiles/README.md

 # dotfiles
-Just a place to host my
+Just a place to host my dotfiles.
+This is for my system and other similar systems that I will have, so I cannot guarantee that it will work on other people's systems.

+This will be split into  2 sections, one for Hyprland and the other for Neovim.

+# Hyprland

+One thing to note, I have and use a NVIDIA card.
+This could affect the overrall relibility of this config because I've had to configure it to work with NVIDIA Cards.
+I have tried to abstract NVIDIA specific things into its own file, but I don't know if I fully abstracted it.

-# Installation
+## Installation

 > [!NOTE]
 > There will be a script to make this easier soon, will install everything you need to use this
 > from deps to the compositor and more.
 > That will be coming soon.

-## Dependencies
+### Dependencies for Hyprland/Wayland
 The full list of dependencies will be discovered later, I know that bascially most of what made up [SolDoesTech/HyperV2's](https://github.com/SolDoesTech/HyprV2) dependencies, are very similar to here.
 Obviously, you will need

 - Hyprland